Percentage Increase Calculator

 Where:

-- Calculate the Difference: Subtract the initial value from the final value to find the absolute increase
+- Find the change: Subtract the initial value from the final value.

 Percentage Increase Calculation Examples